Frabina27/Frabina27/README.md

 ### 🌻 What I’m Currently Working On
 - Making my portfolio!
 Stay tuned!!
-- Leading a web demo design project for a tech startup
 - Prototyping interfaces with Figma
 - Learning to build websites with React & Tailwind
-- Programming a robot that contribues in a lab setting!

 ---
 ### 🛠️ Languages & Tools